Reviews11 min read

 Pros: What Betterment Gets Right

-• Goal-based structure changes saving behavior for the better
+• Goal-based structure actually improves saving behavior

-• Cash Reserve is well-structured with above-average FDIC coverage limits
+• Cash Reserve is well-structured with above-average FDIC coverage

 Cons: Where Betterment Falls Short